Get insider access

 3. Best Portable Projector Under $500

-If you're looking for a projector you can easily carry around, check out the XGIMI MoGo 2.
-The MoGo 2 is a very small projector, and it weighs only 2.4 pounds, so you can easily throw it into a backpack.
-While it doesn't have an internal battery, it supports external charging via power banks through its USB-C port.
-It has many image correction features: full auto keystone, autofocus, intelligent screen alignment, and obstacle avoidance.
-To round up the package, it comes with the Android TV 11 smart interface, with Chromecast and AirScreen support, and has Wi-Fi 5 and Bluetooth 5.0 capabilities.
+If you're looking for a cheap projector that you can easily carry around, check out the XGIMI MoGo 2.
+The MoGo 2 is a very small projector and weighs only 2.4 pounds, so you can easily throw it into a backpack.
+While it doesn't have an internal battery like some other more expensive portable projectors, it does support external charging via power banks through its USB-C port.
+It has many image correction features, like full auto keystone, autofocus, intelligent screen alignment, and obstacle avoidance.
+To round up the package, it has the Android TV 11 smart interface, Chromecast and AirScreen support, and Wi-Fi 5 and Bluetooth 5.0 capabilities.

 Unfortunately, the projector is very dim.
 You need to turn off all the lights to get a pleasant image, and even then, it's not exactly the most vibrant viewing experience possible.
 Its contrast is mediocre but good enough to provide a passable dark room viewing experience.
-It also has a wide color gamut and HDR support, but it's not bright enough to take advantage of them.
-Ultimately, you get this projector because of its portability, not image quality.
-If portability is what you're looking for, then the MoGo 2 is the best option at this price point.
+It also has a wide color gamut and HDR support but isn't bright enough to take advantage of them.
+Ultimately, if portability is what you're looking for and you don't care so much about image quality, then the MoGo 2 is the best option at this price point.

 See our review